LINLIN908/Face_Emotion_Classifier/README.md

 # Key Features

-* Real-time Emotion Recognition: Recognize the user's emotion in eal-time.
+* Emotion Recognition: Recognize the user's emotion in real-time.

 * Data Logging: Log the emotion recognition results into a CSV file for further analysis or visualization.